-It's been a long time coming, but finally Sky Q customers can now now watch stunning 4K content in HDR (High Dynamic Range).
+It was a long time coming, but Sky Q customers can finally watch stunning 4K sport, film and TV content in HDR (High Dynamic Range).

 So, without further ado, what HDR shows are available on Sky Q?
 How do you find them?
 And what kit do you need to enjoy them?
 The answer is just a scroll away...

 What HDR content is available on Sky Q?

 In May 2020, Sky launched HDR on Sky Q with three on-demand Sky Nature documentaries:

 Gangs of Lemur Island (five hour-long episodes): A natural history docu-soap following the lives of four rival gangs of lemurs in one of their last wild sanctuaries on the planet.

 Pridelands: Wilderness Reborn (one hour-long episode): Follow the Hutchinson family and some amazing elephants, rhinos, lions and leopards, as they attempt to turn a derelict farm in South Africa into to a wildlife sanctuary.